 Grip the front handle with your left hand.
-Put your right foot into the boot grip through the lower section of the rear handle pressing the machine against the ground.
+Put your right foot on the lower section of the rear handle pressing the machine against the ground.

 Pull the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) then pull firmly and rapidly until the engine starts.